 Swimwear with mini skirts looks interesting.
 Conveniently, if this skirt can be tied at the waist, you can remove it during your swim.

-There are other ways to de-emphasize some body issues, for example vertical patterns or lines, or prints that have mostly a vertical pattern, or prints in alternating contrasting colors.
+There are other ways to de-emphasize some body issues, for example, vertical patterns or lines, prints that have mostly a vertical pattern, or prints in alternating contrasting colors.
 I have already shown these images but they show the point very well; however this is another subject, we deal here only with the pattern of the clothes.

 Ideal to help you in this situation is slimming underwear: lightweight spandex body shapers.
 Did you try wearing any?
 I tried recently a few styles and was surprised at how comfortable it was to wear under my dress.
 I am not completely out of shape without it but really it helps to look slimmer.

 Now, I guess, slimming underwear is ten times more comfortable and less noticeable than the corsets of the ladies of the last century.
 I saw online that the most popular styles that hide the belly under clothes are high-rise underwear, which goes all the way up to under the bra.
 So I bought it and tried it.
-It worked but after a half an hour wearing it these completely rolled down, defeating the purpose of buying them for hiding the belly bulge.
+It worked but after half an hour of wearing it these completely rolled down, defeating the purpose of buying them for hiding the belly bulge.
 So I do not recommend it but it may work for you as I read lots of good reviews.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

 Now I have a variety of different shapewear products.
-And the best ones that work for me are the full body slips shapewear with adjustable straps that I can pull on my shoulders.
+And the best ones that work for me are the full body slips and shapewear with adjustable straps that I can pull on my shoulders.
 They look so small that it’s hard to believe the slip is going to fit, but after I manage to put it on it provides good control and hides the belly and I feel that I look good in my tight dress.